spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/vertebral-labeling/manual-labeling-all-labels.rst

    * ``-o`` : The name of the output file.

 :Output files/folders:
-   * ``label_c2c3.nii.gz`` : An imagine containing the single-voxel label as selected in the GUI coordinate picker.
+   * ``labels_disc.nii.gz`` : An imagine containing the single-voxel label as selected in the GUI coordinate picker.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/vertebral-labeling/vertebral-labeling-manual-all.png
    :align: center